How do you cancel labour induction?

 The nuts and bolts of cancelling induction

-It also depends on what the woman feels she can deal with at that stage of pregnancy.
-I know of women who have taken control, called the hospital and politely and firmly explained that they do not need the appointment, and I know of women who have asked their partner or a friend to make the call instead, generally in the hope of keeping their stress levels down and their oxytocin levels up.
-Some women decide to text their midwife or doctor instead of calling, and others have phoned the antenatal clinic out-of-hours and left a message on the answerphone rather than calling a 24-hour service such as the labour ward where they would be talking directly to a member of staff.
+It also depends on what you feel you can deal with at that stage of pregnancy.
+I know of women who have taken control, called the hospital and politely and firmly explained that they do not need the appointment.
+Some ask their partner or a friend to make the call instead.
+They generally do that in the hope of keeping their stress levels down and their oxytocin levels up.
+Some women text instead of calling.
+Others have phoned the antenatal clinic out-of-hours and left a message on the answerphone rather than calling a 24-hour service such as the labour ward where they would be talking directly to a member of staff.
 Some have heard nothing after leaving such a message and have simply turned up at the hospital a day or two later in spontaneous labour.
-Others have received a phone call from a staff member who questioned their decision and this, again, is why I am delighted that we have books such as Am I Allowed as well as organisations which help women know what their rights are and where to go if they need support.
+Others have received a phone call from a staff member wanting to confirm or discuss their decision.

 When will we move towards informed decision-making?

-I wonder if Santa does maternity-service related gifts?
-If so, I look forward to the time when I can delete this post because women only get given an induction date if it’s something that they actively ask for after an individualised discussion of their needs.
+I really hope that, one day, I can delete this post because women only get given an induction date if it’s something that they actively ask for after an individualised discussion of their needs.